All of these pages present statements made by the followers of Rudolf Steiner

 Mysticism suffuses everything in Waldorf schools.
 The schools place great emphasis on play.
 Why?
 Waldorf teachers think that children enact and thus manifest mystical truths.
 “Already at a very early age, the child enjoys the game of hide-and-seek ...
 These games reflect the transition from there to here, from the spiritual to the physical world, which takes place every morning on waking up.” — Heidi Britz-Crecelius, CHILDREN AT PLAY: Using Waldorf Principles to Foster Childhood Development (Park Street Press, 1996), p.
 18.

 In Waldorf belief, the soul leaves the body during sleep and travels to the spirit realm — in reality, not in dreams.
 Specifically, the astral body and the ego body leave the Earth while the physical body and the etheric body remain behind. “[W]e go to sleep at night, setting forth with our Ego and astral body, leaving behind the body of our waking life...until we re-awaken.” — Rudolf Steiner, “Man as a Picture of the Living Spirit” (Rudolf Steiner Press, 1972), a lecture, GA 228.
 Children do not yet have fully incarnated astral bodies and egos, but they go the spirit worlds nonetheless, and their play reflects this.
-Or so Waldorf faculties believe.
+Or so dyed-in-the-wool Waldorf teachers believe.

 There has been widespread discussion recently of the Waldorf aversion to computers.
 In Waldorf belief, the arch-demon Ahriman — a monster of intellect and technology — incarnates in sophisticated modern computers. “[T]he computer has taken a giant step in furthering its ability to imitate the human being.
 In particular, the technical basis for a separate, incarnating consciousness has been laid — but a consciousness of a purely intellectual, mechanical (albeit self-aware) nature.
 With the achievement of the stored program computer [i.e., a computer that carries its programs internally], it begins to be possible to talk in terms of a (macrocosmic) incarnation vehicle capable of sustaining the being of Ahriman.” — David B. Black, THE COMPUTER AND THE INCARNATION OF AHRIMAN (Rudolf Steiner College Press, 1981), p.
 33.